Easy Storage Solutions From A to Z

 As in: The three-by-five-inch cards and clippings stuffed in the front covers of your cookbooks.

 Scan and organize them online.
 The most efficient way to store recipes is to “scan them, then organize them with a software system, like eChef recipe software,” says Doland.
 The program, which also lets you save recipes found online, has an easy-to-use search function: Type in “asparagus” and find every one of your recipes that calls for it.
-For a more casual approach, you can “pin” recipes on Pinterest.
+For a more casual approach, you can pin recipes to course-specific boards on Pinterest.

 Group gear in a hall closet.
 Rachel Cutler, a senior director at the YMCA in Long Island City, New York, suggests keeping gear in net bags in a hall closet: “Those rope bags from health-food stores are great.”
 Stow tennis balls and baseballs in one or a basketball in another, and hang them on hooks.
 For bats, rackets, and golf clubs, Cutler recommends repurposing an umbrella stand.